tanzeelavirk/tanzeelavirk/README.md

 - Dough-ya Know? - An interactive app for financial literacy, built with a gamified interface to help students understand budgeting and saving

-- AirbnbReviewModel - An ML model predicting reviews for new Airbnb listings based on predictors.
+- AirbnbReviewModel - A machine learning model designed to predict review scores for new Airbnb listings using key features such as cleanliness, location, and communication ratings.
+Helps hosts anticipate guest feedback and optimize listing quality.

-- QiblaQuick - A website to help easily find the Qibla anywhere for Muslim users.
+- QiblaQuick - A user-friendly web application that instantly provides the accurate Qibla direction from any location, designed to support Muslim users in fulfilling their daily prayers with ease and confidence.

 - Some more being coded...🤫